jessegmeyerlab/proteomics-tutorial/manuscript.md

 The authors thank Jordan Burton and Pierre-Alexander Mücke for minor edits to the text.
 This manuscript was written collaboratively using manubot [@DOI:10.1371/journal.pcbi.1007128].
 The live and evolving version where anyone can contribute can be found here https://github.com/jessegmeyerlab/proteomics-tutorial/tree/main.

+## Author contributions
+Author order was determined based on a count of sentences added to the document.
+To give credit for figures, 33 lines were added to the total score for each figure.
+Authors with similar numbers of lines added were assigned equal contribution.
+JGM was assigned last author as the project initiator and leader.
+RLM was assigned second to last author based on their leadership role in curating all sections.

 ## References {.page_break_before}